mpc02002/Food.com_Recipe_Popularity_Predictor/README.md

 <h3> Evaluation Metrics </h3>
 <p>
 We are trying to predict a rare event, so of course we care about precision and recall.
-Our primary metric is Average Precision, because we want a model that makes good guesses especially at high thresholds, but is conservative and doesn't overguess too much.
-Because Food.com's marketing team can't do much with a recommendation list that is thousands of recipes long.
+What we would really like is a model that makes good reasonable guesses, which are often correct especially at high decision thresholds, but we want the model to be conservative and not overguess too much-- because Food.com's marketing team can't do much with a promotional recommendation list that is thousands of recipes long.
+For this reason, our problem is best viewed as a type of information retrieval problem, where we want the first returned queries (the top recommended recipes) to have a strong proportion of true positives.
+Thus our primary metric is <a href="https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)#Average_precision">Average Precision</a>.

-Since the logistic regression gives a natural probability estimate, we compute its optimal decision threshold as the one which maximizes the harmonic mean of its precision and recall on the training set.
-Then, we take the precision and recall scores at this threshold on the test set.
+Since logistic regression gives a natural probability estimate, we also compute its optimal decision threshold as the one which maximizes the harmonic mean of its precision and recall on the training set.
+Then, we also measure the precision and recall scores at this threshold on the test set.

 Area under the ROC curve is sometimes taken as a proxy for a balance between precision and recall, and so we include this metric in our testing.
 However, a low False Positive Rate is not necessarily meaningful for this highly imbalanced dataset, so we consider ROC_AUC as a secondary metric only.

 <h3> Results </h3>
 <p>
-In our first experiment's run, we set the initial parameters at
+This repository contains the results of an experiment run with the following initial parameters:

 T = 50<br>
 t1 = December 31, 2016<br>